 Nearby Burgess Park also boasts its own brand of ‘model housing’ – in this case the old alms houses of the Female Friendly Society Asylum in what is now Chumleigh Gardens.
 Built in 1821, they suffered bomb damage in WW2, and although incorporated into the park from the outset, were not renovated until 1981.
 They now house the park offices, community centre and cafe, and are surrounded by the popular multicultural garden.
 An interesting heritage trail which takes in these buildings and other historic sites in the park is described on the wittily-named Bridge to Nowhere website, run by the Friends of Burgess Park.

-Both parks – Kennington and Burgess – are seperated by a century of policy and changing attitudes to public space.
+Both parks – Kennington and Burgess – are separated by a century of policy and changing attitudes to public space.
 Products of history and circumstance, they link one generation of my London family to another, however tenuously.
-Whenever I am in south London I am pulled back to them again and again, even if they can no longer offer up any clues to my family’s past.
+Whenever I am in south London, I am pulled back to them again and again, even if they can no longer offer up any clues to my family’s past.

-I go to Kennington Park to wonder at what it would have felt like to stroll the more formal (and no doubt very crowded) mid-Victorian gardens of Arthur snr and his siblings; to Burgess Park to wonder at the lost streets and the filled-in canal, and the densely-packed community that once thrived where now there are fields and gardens and an artificial lake.
-And every time I go to these two parks I wonder what my south London ancestors would make of these very modern, urban spaces.
+I go to Kennington Park to wonder at what it would have felt like to stroll the more formal (and no doubt very crowded) mid-Victorian gardens of Arthur senior and his siblings; to Burgess Park to wonder at the lost streets and the filled-in canal, and the densely-packed community that once thrived where now there are fields and gardens and an artificial lake.
+And every time I visit the two parks, I wonder what my south London ancestors would make of these now very modern, urban spaces.

 The Incidental Genealogist, April 2016